Eyjolfurak/eyjolfurak.github.io/_posts/2025-03-30-drug-offense-pattern.md

 ### When Do Drug Offenses Occur?

-The polar plot below displays the relative frequency of drug-related offenses reported throughout the 24-hour day.
-Each bar represents an hour, and the length of the bar indicates how common drug crimes are during that period.
+The drug offenses can occur at any time of the day.
+On the polar plot below you can see the relative frequency of drug-related offenses reported throughout the 24-hour day.
+Each bar represents an hour, and the length of the bar indicates how common drug crimes are during that period. note that this is the total value of the whole period from 2003-2024.

 <img src="/assets/img/drug_hourly_polar.png" alt="Polar Plot of Drug Offenses" style="width:30%; display:block; margin:auto;" />
+<p style="text-align: center;"><strong>Fig. 1:</strong> Hourly distribution of drug-related offenses in San Francisco (2003–2024).</p>

 We observe a clear pattern: drug offenses are less frequent in the early morning hours, then gradually increase during the day, peaking in the late afternoon and evening.
 Notice that they rarely happen during the night time which might be an interesting finding to most.
 This trend likely reflects a combination of human behavior (more activity in public spaces in the evening) and police enforcement patterns where less officers are working late evenings. [^1]

 ## Where Do Drug Offenses Happen?

+If you were trying to keep away from the neighborhoods with most drug related crimes it might be good to visualize the zones in San Francisco to see the hottest/busiest areas.
-The map below shows the number of drug-related incidents per police district.
+The map below shows the number of drug-related incidents per police district to vizualize this data.
 It allows you to explore geographic variation by hovering or zooming in on districts across San Francisco.

 <iframe src="/assets/drug_map.html" width="100%" height="600" frameborder="0"></iframe>
+<p style="text-align: center;"><strong>Fig. 2:</strong> Geographic distribution of drug-related crimes by police district.</p>

 Or [open the map in a new tab](/assets/drug_map.html).